 At this point (end of January) I had to leave Runaway and my position of Marketing Lead, having lived the ethos myself and trained up recent graduate Caroline to take on my role.
 I was moving to a lecturing position at the university where I will teach the Marketers of the future.

-I have no doubt that the campaign will continue to roll as it approaches March 8th 2018, that it will bring further opportunities for collaborative working, funding and mentorship for young women joining in the industry in New Zealand and far beyond.
+I have no doubt that the campaign will continue to roll on, and that it will bring further opportunities for collaborative working, funding and mentorship for young women joining the industry in New Zealand and far beyond.
 I can’t wait to see the careers content that is produced from all the inspirational stories and advice produced during the takeover week.

-Yes, it has succeeded in growing Runaway’s brand and it has ensured they meet their corporate social, as well as their commercial, commitments.
+Yes, this campaign has succeeded in growing the global standing of Runaway’s brand and it has ensured they meet their corporate social, as well as their commercial, commitments.

 But more than anything, it is making a difference in their world.
 And the wider world.

 That is what the digital space can offer us if we use it wisely.
-And that is what the big-hearted Runaway team will proud of when the Twitter dust settles.
+And that is what the big-hearted Runaway team will be proud of when the Twitter dust settles…

 That is what I am proud of.